 “Bored?”
 Blushweaver asked.

-“I am anythign but different,” Lightsong said.
-“I strive for nothing if not mediocrity, and mediocrity is hardly original.
+“I am anything but different.
+I strive for nothing if not mediocrity, and mediocrity is hardly original.
 If it were, I believe that the universe should find the word far too ironic to exist.”

-“You bow before the whims of the universe, then,” Blushweaver said, leanin g back, tips of her fingers wiggling as she streatched.
+“You bow before the whims of the universe, then,” Blushweaver said, leanin g back, tips of her fingers wiggling as she stretched.

 “What else would I do?”